CS591P1-29/The-Quest-of-Legends-T29/README.md

 -----------------------------------------------
 A fight consists of several rounds
-For each round, each hero has only one action points.
+At each round, each hero has only one action point.
 He can do one following action once.
  - Attack
  - Cast a spell
  - Drink a potion